‘The Masked Singer’ Spoilers: Some Fans Convinced Christina Aguilera Is The Sun, Others Think LeAnn Rimes

 While fans of The Masked Singer on Twitter think that they cracked the case on the Sun, there are plenty of other theories beyond Aguilera.
 As Good Housekeeping reported, even before the episode aired there was already some speculation based on the bits of information that were released.

-As the report claimed, some viewers thought it was another blonde-haired singer instead — LeAnn Rimes.
+As the report claimed, some viewers thought it was another blond-haired singer instead: LeAnn Rimes.

-“Besides swearing they recognize her voice in a preview video of Sun’s performance (and even sleuthing to find a video of LeAnn performing the exact same song back in 2019!), fans are pointing to the fact that LeAnn performed at the opening ceremony of the 2002 Winter Olympics in Salt Lake City, Utah, where she sang a song titled ‘Light the Fire Within,’ ” the report noted.
+“Besides swearing they recognize her voice in a preview video of Sun’s performance (and even sleuthing to find a video of LeAnn performing the exact same song back in 2019!), fans are pointing to the fact that LeAnn performed at the opening ceremony of the 2002 Winter Olympics in Salt Lake City, Utah, where she sang a song titled ‘Light the Fire Within,'” the report noted.

 There was some argument on social media among those who believed it was Rimes behind the mask and others who thought it may be Aguilera, but Good Housekeeping pointed to another potential candidate in former Olympic medalist Lindsey Vonn.

 The outlet reported that the “record-breaking” hint may actually be referring to her performance on the ski slopes, and that the full gold ensemble is a nod to her gold medal.
 The report also noted that she would seem to fit with the hint about knowing how to “shine like a torch even during the freezing winter.”